The Race Marked Out for You

 Don’t get entangled.
 Keep your eyes fixed on Jesus the author and perfecter of your faith (Hebrews 12:1–2).
 Throw off everything that hinders and the sin that so easily entangles.
 Run with perseverance the race marked out for you.

-‘As the mountains surrounded Jerusalem, so the Lord surrounds his people both now and for evermore.’
+In Psalm 125:2 it says, ‘As the mountains surrounded Jerusalem, so the Lord surrounds his people both now and for evermore.’

 This is a powerful picture of God’s protection, strength and enduring love for us.